5 Segmentation

 inf 0

 Now we need to do something about these missing values.
-If only a small amount of data is missing, it may be OK to delete the rows.
+If only a small amount of data is missing it may be OK to simply delete the rows.
 How much is a small amount?
 I don’t know.
-Let’s look at this by row to determine which values are missing.
+Let’s look at this by rows to determine which rows have missing values.
 We’ll use a simple for loop to count the missing fields in each row and column.
 There are a few different ways to do this.

 #-----------------------------------------------------------------